 As an Amazon Associate I earn from qualifying purchases.

-Teaching Irish twins to potty train is no joking the longest potty training mission you may ever accomplish!
-Though you will definitely accomplish this obstacle, as I am currently working my way through it.
+Teaching Irish twins to potty train is no joking the most extended potty training mission you may ever accomplish!
+Though you will achieve this obstacle, as I am currently working my way through it.

 Tools you may need and that I recommend: